 This morning, transfer back to Entebbe Airport for your charter flight west across Uganda to Murchison Falls National Park.
 Uganda’s largest national park—a scenic wonderland of rolling palm-studded grasslands, Acacia woodland, Papyrus swamps, and the meandering Victoria Nile—is home to some of the most impressive concentrations of animals in all of Uganda.
 You have three full days to enjoy the magnificent scenery and bountiful wildlife of this unique area.

 Approaching the Western, or Albertine, Rift by air, you’ll gain a unique perspective of the spectacle that is Murchison Falls, the mighty Victoria Nile squeezed through a mere 22-foot-wide chasm to cascade nearly 120 feet to the rocks below.
-Transfer by private vehicle to Baker’s Lodge for lunch before your embarking on one of the world’s great wildlife-watching cruises.
+Transfer by private vehicle to Nile Safari Lodge for lunch before embarking on one of the world’s great wildlife-watching cruises.
 En route to the falls, you encounter a plethora of waterbirds, enormous Nile Crocodiles, grazing African Elephants, and one of the highest concentrations of Hippopotamus in Africa.
 Eventually, you reach the base of Murchison Falls, with wonderful photographic opportunities, before returning downstream as the sun sets over the Nile.
-Meals and overnight at Baker’s Lodge.
+Meals and overnight at Nile Safari Lodge.